About this Install Guide

 Context configuration allows you to provide Gemini with persistent information about your development environment, preferences, and project details.
 This helps Gemini give more relevant and tailored responses for Arm architecture development.

-How do I create a context file for Gemini CLI?
+Create a context file for Gemini CLI

 Gemini CLI looks for context files in your home directory’s .gemini configuration folder.
 Create this directory and add your context file.